zephyrproject-rtos/zephyr/samples/subsys/usb/hid-mouse/README.rst

     Event: time 1167609663.730510, type 4 (EV_MSC), code 4 (MSC_SCAN), value 90001
     Event: time 1167609663.730510, type 1 (EV_KEY), code 272 (BTN_LEFT), value 0
     Event: time 1167609663.730510, -------------- SYN_REPORT ------------

+If your board has more than one button, they will act as right mouse button, X-axis movement, and Y-axis movement.